dmennell/konvoyToolbox/install/on-prem-local-storage.md

 ```

 ## Set Up the Drives
 This step assumes that the 3 additional drives are un-initialized, and unformatted.
 It also assumes that the drives are available at /dev/sdb, /dev/sdc, and /dev/sdd.
-You will first need to ssh into each worker node
+For a successful deployment, each drive MUST be 55GB or greater in size as Prometheus tries to grab 50 GB of space.
+You will first need to ssh into each worker node to accomplish the following.
+I found iTerm's broadcast function to be very useful to accomplish this:

-### Create the File System on each drive
+### Create the File System on each drive (one at a time)
 ```
 sudo mkfs.ext4 /dev/sdb
 #confirm with a y